Seventh generation of video game consoles: Backward compatibility

-Early models of the Wii are fully backwards compatible with GameCube software and most of its accessories; the Wii Family Edition and the Wii Mini iterations lack GameCube support.
-Early models of the PlayStation 3 and all models of the Xbox 360 only offer partial support and use software emulation for backwards compatibility.
+Early models of the Wii are fully backward compatible with GameCube software and most of its accessories; the Wii Family Edition and the Wii Mini iterations lack GameCube support.
+Early models of the PlayStation 3 and all models of the Xbox 360 only offer partial support and use software emulation for backward compatibility.
 Later models of the PS3 do not offer PlayStation 2 compatibility, though PS1 compatibility is retained.
-Some models of the first generation of the PS3 offered full backwards compatibility for PS2 games.
+Some models of the first generation of the PS3 offered full backward compatibility for PS2 games.
 The Xbox 360's compatibility is increased through game-specific patches automatically downloaded from Xbox Live or downloaded and burned to a CD or DVD from the Xbox website and the PS3's compatibility is expanded with firmware updates.

 All three consoles provide titles from older consoles for download; the Xbox 360 through the Xbox Originals service, the PlayStation 3 through the PlayStation Store, and the Wii through the Virtual Console.
 When purchased, the game is saved to console's internal memory or, optionally on the Wii, to an inserted SD/SDHC card.
-Initially the Xbox 360 also provided Xbox Live support for backwards compatible games, but the service has since been discontinued for original Xbox games.
-No more games will be added to the list of backwards compatible games for the Xbox 360.
+Initially the Xbox 360 also provided Xbox Live support for backward compatible games, but the service has since been discontinued for original Xbox games.
+No more games will be added to the list of backward compatible games for the Xbox 360.
 In response to the lack of backward compatibility for most PS3s, many popular games have been released for download as PlayStation 2 Classics and other popular series have been updated with gameplay/graphics as high-definition remasters for PlayStation consoles and have been released on Blu-ray Disc or are available for download on the PlayStation Network.